 - A single creditor

-For a small business with different line of credit, it’s a difficult affair to keep track of many bills each month and ensure timely payment.
+For a small business with a different line of credit, it’s a difficult affair to keep track of many bills each month and ensure timely payment.
 The consolidation loans not only cut down this clerical work involved and harassing follow-up calls from lenders but also ensures that you don’t miss any payment to suffer late fees and add-on interests.

 - Lower interest